thegatesdev/AmmoControl/MODRINTH.md

 ## Versions

-Cross Your Bows is currently updated for Minecraft 1.21.
+Cross Your Bows is currently updated for Minecraft 1.20.6.
 The plugin will only support the latest (non-experimental) version, with a small margin.

+### Note on version 1.21

+The 1.21 version is in **beta** at this time, some options don't work yet (notably, arrow knockback, and there might be issues with arrow damage).
+Once Paper implements the proper API for the big item changes in this version, the plugin will be updated as well.

 ## Examples